 Large browns and rainbows (6-18+lb) live in these small rivers, and you have to hunt them.
 The gear is a 6wt rod, WF6 line, 8’ of 20 lb tippet, and almost full drag.
 The total line and leader outside the rod tip is about 12’.
 You have to stalk with the rod tip forward…there is no room to turn the rod around.
 This requires absolute stealth and you have to keep movements to a minimum.
 The aim is to sight the fish, then stalk it from behind until you are about 18- 20’ behind the fish.
 Fish can’t see directly behind them.
 Aim the fly about 1’ in front of the fish so that you force the fish to make a quick decision.
 The fly must land first before the line, as the fish is keyed into noise.
 I was using a Cicada pattern.
 If the fish does not take, let the fly drift to you and slowly pick it up off the water, reset and recast.
 Keep arm movements to a minimum.
 Wear camo clothing.

 This is truly an amazing experience.
 Expect to break rods.
-I ended up with a busted rod tip when the fish swam back under a branch…we landed it …that made rod no 32 that season.
-This is total chaos fishing.
+I ended up with a busted rod tip when the fish swan back under a branch…we landed it …that made rod no 32 according to Miles.
+In Miles words…..it is total chaos fishing.